Elementary

 The Elementary Program is for children between the ages of 6 to 12 years, who are traditionally in grades 1-6 and offers an individually focused curriculum that challenges children academically while building their sense of self.

-The elementary child is curious, imaginative, and social and has entered into a new phase of development transitioning from concrete to abstract thinking; a growing interest in socialization; creative and imaginative thinking; and an interest in fairness, social justice and compassion.
+The elementary child is curious, imaginative, and social and has entered a new phase of development transitioning from concrete to abstract thinking; a growing interest in socialization; creative and inventive thinking; and an interest in fairness, social justice, and compassion.
 They don’t just want to know “what” something is, but “why” it is.
-In a Montessori environment, these developmental traits are stimulated through the use of concrete didactic materials, charts and graphs, storytelling, visits to museums, interviews with experts, books and other resources.
+In a Montessori environment, these developmental traits are stimulated by using concrete didactic materials, charts, graphs, storytelling, visits to museums, interviews with experts, books, and other resources.

 A Day in the Life of the Elementary Child